dettonville/dettonville.org/content/documentation/ide-support.md

 ### Maven Integration

 For example, if you use the way of Maven configuration that is proposed in our documentation using `annotationProcessorPaths` in the maven-compiler-plugin, then you need to configure IntelliJ manually until the feature request [IDEA-150621](https://youtrack.jetbrains.com/issue/IDEA-150621) is implemented.
-An alternative is to add the `mapstruct-processor` as a project dependency with `<optional>true</optional>` in your `pom.xml`, which should then be picked up automatically again.
+An alternative is to add the `dettonville-processor` as a project dependency with `<optional>true</optional>` in your `pom.xml`, which should then be picked up automatically again.

 ### Editing Support

-There is an IntelliJ plugin for MapStruct support, that you can find in the Jetbrains plugins repository [here](https://plugins.jetbrains.com/plugin/10036-mapstruct-support).
+There is an IntelliJ plugin for MapStruct support, that you can find in the Jetbrains plugins repository [here](https://plugins.jetbrains.com/plugin/10036-dettonville-support).
-The plugin is open source and you can report bugs and feature requests [here](https://github.com/mapstruct/mapstruct-idea/issues) on GitHub.
+The plugin is open source and you can report bugs and feature requests [here](https://github.com/dettonville/dettonville-idea/issues) on GitHub.

 #### Completion for Properties and Enum Constants